 The parlour – from the French word ‘parler’, meaning to talk – was like our living room.
-It would also have been the sleeping quarters for the male servants, whose job it was to protect the house.
+It may also have been the sleeping quarters for male servants, whose job it was to protect the house.

-The heart of the manor, originally the hall doubled as a dining room and kitchen.
-Until the late Tudor period, this was where the entire household ate and the lord of the manor received his visitors.
+The centre of the house, the hall was used as a dining room and kitchen.
+This was where the household ate and the head of the house received his visitors.

-This room features a tester bed.
-Marked ‘EP’ and dated 1592, it is thought to have belonged to Welsh Bishop Edmund Prys, who first translated the Psalms into Welsh.
+The tester bed is marked ‘EP’ and dates to 1592.
+It is thought to have belonged to Welsh Bishop Edmund Prys, who translated the Psalms into Welsh.

 The kitchen’s high ceiling kept it cool.
 This was good for those who worked there, and for preserving food.
-Meat was salted or hung to smoke in the chimney cupboard, and there is a bread oven for baking.
+Meat was salted or hung to smoke in the chimney cupboard.